lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 - `+` usable outside of react components/hooks
 - `-` default setup is more targeted at RESTful APIs and to use a single api (whereas we have one per service)
-- `-` while it is exstensivle to our usecase, the code to do so is a bit complex due to typing and working with dynamic services
+- `-` while it is extensible to our usecase, the code to do so is a bit complex due to typing and working with dynamic services

 ## References <!-- List any relevant resources about the ADR, consider using footnotes as below where useful -->